softonic/hapi-access-logger/README.md

 # @softonic/hapi-access-logger

-Hapi plugin to log all requests and responses
+Hapi plugin to log requests and responses

 ## Installation